 –Openlands donated cherry trees and elderberry shrubs to our garden.
 These were planted down this spring with help from some eighth graders, families and staff.

 -Mitchell was selected as a Cook County Farm Bureau Garden Grant Recipient.
 We received $300 plus an additional resource, a local University of Illinois-Extension Master Gardener who assisted in the garden program.

 -The American Heart Association and AETNA extended their commitment to Mitchell’s previously awarded grant and gifted $1000 towards the garden.

 -Mitchell was awarded the American Heart Association’s Teaching Garden Grand and Golden Shovel Award.
 Most of the current edible garden was made possible by AHA’s generous grant.

 Mitchell was selected by Openlands to participate in their Building School Gardens program.
 The current native/pollinator garden was created under this program.
 The entire school participated in then planning and installation of plants.

 Garden Needs and Donations

 Would you like to help support our garden?
 We could always use help with our garden.
 There are many opportunities throughout the year to volunteer your time; whether it is planting, watering, weeding, or cleaning up during one of our garden events.
-If you would like to do a monetary donation to our garden, please click on the donate button at the top of this page.
-If you would like to donate other items to the garden or would like more information on how to get involved, please email email@example.com
+If you would like to do a monetary donation to our garden, please click on the donate button below.
+If you would like to donate other items to the garden or would like more information on how to get involved, please email [email protected]

 Thank you to all our grant donors and businesses that have donated to or supported Mitchell’s Teaching Garden!